ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 {% endhighlight %}

 Note that when using guards, the CanLoad guard blocks loading of feature module assets until authorised to do so.
-If you want to both preload a module and guard against unauthorized access, [use the CanActivate guard instead](https://angular.io/docs/ts/latest/guide/router.html#!#canload-blocks-preload).
+If you want to both preload a module and guard against unauthorised access, [use the CanActivate guard instead](https://angular.io/docs/ts/latest/guide/router.html#!#canload-blocks-preload).

 Want to get started with lazy loading?
 Maybe create a custom preloading strategy?